Introduction¶

 echo Papa smurf, who is $smurf_color, wears $pants_color pants

-So you set a variable with set, and use it with a $ and the name.
+So you set a variable with set

-Variable scope
+Variable scope¶

 There are three kinds of variables in fish: universal, global and local variables.